fooplugins/foogallery/README.txt

 == Upgrade Notice ==

-Update now to support FooVideo and many other improvements!
+Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

-= 1.4.18 =
+= 1.4.24 =

+* New : Retina support for albums!
-* New : default crop position setting for attachments
+* New : Default crop position setting for attachments

-= 1.4.17 =

-* Speed up gallery previews in wp-admin
+* New : Speed up gallery previews in wp-admin
+* Fix : Extension loading issues on certain installs
+* Fix : Shortcode copy-to-clipboard metabox works again
+* Fix : Bugs fixes for paging, filtering, FooBox and more
-* Fix : ensure jquery-ui-sortable is loaded on edit page for some installs
+* Fix : Ensure jquery-ui-sortable is loaded on edit page for some installs
 * Fix : All-In-One Stack Album layout bugs
-* Reworked extensions listing page logic
+* Fix : Reworked extensions listing page logic
+* Update : FooGallery client side 1.0.23
-* Updated to Freemius SDK 1.2.4
+* Update : Freemius SDK 1.2.4

 = 1.4.15 =